 This can be quite a shock to those used to, for example, UK driving habits.

-In fact, in 2014, some 37% of traffic accidents involving pedestrians occurred on zebra crossings.
+In fact, national statistics reveal that around 25% of traffic accidents involving pedestrians occur on a Schutzweg.
 Which tells you something.

 So I’d advise always waiting to cross until the cars actually stop for you.
 Even then, keep an eye out – I’ve seen cars overtake those cars that stopped to let pedestrians cross.